sg893052/sonic-buildimage/L3/DHCP_Relay/dhcp_relay_enhancements.md

 For list of all REST APIS, go to "https://<switch_ip>/ui".
 The webserver provides information about all the REST URLs, REST Data, return codes and interactive support to execute REST queries.

 The following REST APIs are not supported.
-For the detailed list of deviations and unsupported objects, please refer to extensions YANG model for DHCP relay.
+For the detailed list of deviations and unsupported objects, refer to extensions YANG model for DHCP relay.

   * Enabling/Disabling relay agent globally for all interfaces
   * Configuration of Circuit ID and Remote ID